YOUR FEBRUARY AGENDA | Pop Up London 2017

 Details: Various Dates throughout February | Brasserie Zedel, The Hippodrome | From £25

 Pita Party: The sound of tiny children running on party blowers.

-And now also a guest collaboration series at Berber & Q’s Shawarma Bar, which will see chefs from Duck & Waffle, Moro, Caravan and Decatur design their own exclusive pitas to guest star for a week in January, before culminating in a Pita Party night where you’ll sample each creation along with some of the bar’s home brewed, spiced golden ale.
+And now also a guest collaboration series at Berber & Q’s Shawarma Bar, which will see chefs from Duck & Waffle, Moro, Caravan and Decatur design their own exclusive pitas for the bar, before culminating in a Pita Party night where you’ll sample each creation along with some of the bar’s home brewed, spiced golden ale.

 MYPIE at the King & Co, Clapham

 On a scale of 1-10, it often comes in at a disappointing 3.14159.